sunflowerdojo/sunflowerdojo.github.io/_drafts/Keyboard-Shortcut-Improvement-Google-Account-Chooser.md

 categories:
   - User Experience
 ---
-I&#8217;m tired of clicking on everything.
-Let&#8217;s add some keyboard shortcuts in to Google&#8217;s Account Chooser window!
+I'm tired of clicking on everything.
+Let's add some keyboard shortcuts in to Google's Account Chooser window!

 <!--more-->